BhuvanSagarSuhasDR/Cypress-tests/README.md

 ### Notes

-- Do not commit env data to the repository.
+- Do not commit env data like user credentials to the repository.